jnblanchard/speedalong_pageview/README.md

 Nav Bar or Bottom
 ```

-## Gesture details to page number
+## Gesture (tap or drag) to Page#
-When a tap or scroll occurs, the gestureDetail create a local touch position.
-This gives us a touch location that ranges from 0 to the height of the PageView.
+When a tap or scroll occurs, a local touch position is computed.
+This gives is a y-value that ranges from 0 to the height of the PageView.

+#### Page 1
-If a tap with local yPosition less than or equal to the slider's height, then page 1 was selected. (index 0)
+If a tap with local y-value less than or equal to the slider's height, then page 1 was selected. (index 0)

+### Last Page
-If a scroll with local yPostion greater than total height subtracted by the slider's height; the last page was selected. (index itemCount-1)
+If a scroll with local y-value greater than the total height subtracted by the slider's height; then the last page was selected. (index itemCount-1)

+### (1 < n < itemCount) Page
 If a tap with local yPosition greater than the slider's height but less than the total height subtracted by the slider's height; we calculate a pigeon holed index.
 ```dart
 int localY = (context.findRenderObject( ) as RenderBox).globalToLocal( position ).dy.round();